gunjan-creates/JavaScript-Zero-To-Hero/01-Variables/README.md

 - Change a let variable inside and outside a block to see scoping.
 - Attempt to reassign a const and observe the error.
 - Log a let variable before declaration to see the TDZ in action.

+Now this is the end of the Readme